Build a scatter plot

 Customize point style

-Customize point styles in the Element format > Point style section.
-When the scatter plot contains multiple y-axis variables, you can modify the different data series individually or together.
+You can customize point styles by selecting the Format tab in the editor panel and clicking Point style to expand the section.
+If the scatter plot contains multiple y-axis variables, you can modify the different data series individually or together.

 By default, scatter plot points are circular.
 You can change the point shape to differentiate multiple data series:

-If the chart doesn’t include a size variable, you can customize the point size in pixels (2-15px) to optimize readability.
-Otherwise, you can apply relative sizing to change the minimum point size in the range:
+If the chart doesn't include a size variable, you can customize the point size in pixels of all points in the chart.
+If the chart has a size variable configured, you can set the minimum point size:

 Add reference marks

-Add reference marks in the Element format > Reference marks section to demarcate goals, baselines, or other benchmarks.
-With scatter plots, you can also use reference marks to create quadrant charts.
+Add reference marks by selecting the Format tab in the editor panel and clicking Reference marks to expand the section.
+Use reference marks to define goals, baselines, or other benchmarks.
+You can also use reference marks to create quadrant charts.

 Reference band | Create vertical and horizontal bands to differentiate segments by color. |